mndillon/toki-pona-nanpa-linja-n/README.md

 - Unique initials
 - End in -n for structural consistency, for long digit sequences the end is clearly determined
 - No conflict with Toki Pona vocabulary
+- Uses a decimal (base-10) structure because this is the system most people use every day
 - Can still use ala, wan, tu, luka, mute, ale, if these words describe the whole numeric value
 - Designed to replace ala, tu, luka, if the whole numeric value needs any more words to fully describe (for example: lun masan, wan kipisi tun)
 - Can be used as a drop-in replacement for digits in dates, times, phone numbers, codes, and any context where precise numeric information is needed